Two Paths

 Technology can transform industries, domains, and specific problems.
 But we can't rely on it to evolve us.
 That work is ours to do — deliberately and with intention.

-We are building godlike machines with stone-age nervous systems.
-We have the capacity to automate the “how” of nearly everything — and almost no shared infrastructure for the “who.”
+We are building powerful machines without enough human readiness for the speed they create.
+We can automate the how of nearly everything, but we still have weak infrastructure for the who.
 Who are we becoming?
 What do we value?
 How do we coordinate when the old rules stop working?
-How do we stay human in a world that is accelerating past our ability to predict what happens next?
+How do we stay human while the pace keeps rising?

 These are not philosophical luxuries.
 They are survival questions.
 And the answer — the only answer that has ever worked across civilizations, across centuries, across every tradition that left something worth inheriting — is community.
 Not the word.
 Not the brand.
 Not the Slack channel.
 The real thing.